-Most organizations in the non-profit sector are incorporated in the form of a non-profit association.
-The creation of such associations is facilitated because it is relatively easy to form such an association and because such non-profit associations enjoy certain tax relief.
+Most organisations in the non-profit sector have the form of a non-profit association.
+It is easy to start a non-profit association in Sweden.
+A non-profit association does not have to be registered with any public authority and public benefit non-profit associations have certain tax relief.
+Associations that intend to conduct some kind of business activity can register with the Swedish Companies Registration Office.
+An association that wants to have a registration number has to contact the Swedish Tax Agency, which registers non-profit associations.

-The knowledge possessed by these organizations is drawn on through referral procedures and other forms of consultations, including the statutory forms of consultation under the Environmental Code (SFS 1998:808).
-There are also a number of other formalized forums for cooperation and dialogue between the Government Offices and representatives of different types of associations and popular movements.
+The knowledge possessed by these organisations is drawn on through, for example, referral for comment procedures and other forms of consultations, including the statutory forms of consultation under the Environmental Code (SFS 1998:808).

+There are also a number of formalised forums for collaboration and dialogue between the Government Offices and representatives of different types of associations and popular movements, see under article 7.

+Environmental NGOs in Sweden receive financial support.
+The Swedish Environmental Protection Agency distributes funds to organisations in the environmental area each year.
+In 2016 the Agency awarded some SEK 48 million to the non-profit association and umbrella organisation Swedish Society for Nature Conservation, which has since 2011 had the task of distributing grants to various outdoor activity organisations under the Ordinance (2010:2008) on government grants to outdoor activity organisations.
+The Agency has also distributed grants of about SEK 14.5 million to 16 different non-profit environmental organisations whose work contributes to meeting the environmental quality objectives or one of the priority areas in the EU’s Seventh Environmental Action Programme.

+Each year the water authorities distribute grants to water councils, which are local bodies for collaboration on water matters that have representatives from business, public authorities and non-profit organisations.

+Each year the Government awards grants from the game management fund to various organisations, including hunting organisations, to enable them to contribute to making objective, knowledge-based and readily accessible information about game management and game research available to individuals.

+The Swedish Transport Administration also gives grants to non-profit organisations for work in the area of environment and road safety.

+The Swedish Consumer Agency gives grants (SEK 13 million each year) to organisations working on consumer issues.
+The purpose of the activities of these organisations must be to strengthen the power of consumers and their ability to make active choices.
+A substantial part of these grants go to organisations and activities to do with sustainable consumption.

-Grants are also provided for environmental NGOs in Sweden.
-Each year, the Swedish Environmental Protection Agency distributes funds to organizations in the environmental area.
-For example, in 2012 the Swedish Environmental Protection Agency has provided grants to the Swedish Society for Nature Conservation (27 800 000 SEK).
-The Swedish Society for Nature Conservation has in turn been instructed to allocate grants to various outdoor organizations.
-In addition to this The Swedish Environmental Protection Agency has during 2012 distributed 12 500 000 SEK to 16 different non-profit organisations.
-The Swedish Transport Administration also gives grants to non-profit organizations for work in the area of environment and road safety.
-Furthermore, the Swedish Consumer Agency provides grants to non-profit organisations and an environmental focus is common among those organisations that receive grants.
-The National Heritage Board allocates grants to non-governmental organizations active in the cultural field and in building conservation The Act on financial measures for dealing with waste products from nuclear activities (2006:647) and the Ordinance on financial measures for dealing with waste products from nuclear activities (2008:715) contain provisions on financial grants to non-profit organisations.
-This support aims to improve the prospects of a comprehensive assessment of the environmental consequences of projects, and increase public influence in this process.
+The National Heritage Board allocates grants to non-governmental organisations active in the cultural field and in building conservation every year.

+The Act on financial measures for dealing with waste products from nuclear activities (2006:647) and the Ordinance on financial measures for dealing with waste products from nuclear activities (2008:715) contain provisions on financial grants to non-profit organisations.
+The purpose of this support is to improve the prospects of making a comprehensive assessment of the environmental consequences of plants for the management and final storage of spent nuclear fuel.
+It is also intended to enhance the influence of the public in this process.
-Article 3, paragraph 7

 (d) With respect to paragraph 7, measures taken to promote the principles of the Convention internationally; including:

-(i) Measures taken to coordinate within and between ministries to inform officials involved in other relevant international forums about article 3, paragraph 7, and the Almaty Guidelines, indicating whether the measures to coordinate are ongoing;
+(i) Measures taken to coordinate within and between ministries to inform officials involved in other relevant international forums about article 3, paragraph 7, of the Convention and the Almaty Guidelines, indicating whether the coordination measures are ongoing;